dashkite/confidential-www/src/api/functions/isBytes/example/testing-for-byte-arrays.md

   assert.equal (isBytes Buffer.from "Hello, World!"), true

-  # Type classes can return byte arrays with the hint `bytes`
+  # to method will return a byte array with the hint `bytes`
   plaintext = Message.from "utf8", "Hello, World!"
   assert.equal (isBytes plaintext.to "bytes"), true
 ```